EritosinSalami/Olist/README.md

 - **Logistics:** 93% on‑time delivery but over‑estimated delivery days caused R$10,650 freight revenue loss.
 Sellers concentrated in Sao Paulo, leading to more than 20-day deliveries and high freight costs in remote regions.
 - **Actionable Recommendations:** Adjust delivery estimation algorithm, launch loyalty programs, rationalize product portfolio, and recruit sellers in underserved areas.

+  The SQL Queries used to analyze and aggregate the data for this project can be found here: Olist/queries at main · EritosinSalami/Olist

+  Dashboard visuals can be found here: Olist/visuals at main · EritosinSalami/Olist

+  The interactive dashboard can be found here: Microsoft Power BI

 ---